grawk/nemo-page/documentation/models/element.md

 `@returns {Promise}` Resolves sucessfully if the specified attribute on the element contains the specified text value within the wait timeout and unsuccessfully if it does not.

 ### waitForAttributeNotEqual(attribute, text, baseElement)
-Waits for the specified attribute on the element on the page to contain text other than the specified text value. **NOTE** waitForAttributeNotEqual calls waitForPresent first.
-While waitForAttributeNotEqual uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+Waits for the specified attribute on the element on the page to contain text other than the specified text value. **NOTE** `waitForAttributeNotEqual` calls `waitForPresent` first.
+Make sure the requirements for `waitForPresent` are met.

 `@argument attribute {String}` - The attribute to look at.